 Figs are a sweet treat that is usually grown in a warm climate.
-As cold climate gardeners, figs usually do not even cross our minds.
-Till someone in a cold climate shares something about their figs. Growing figs in a cold climate is possible.
-We get asked a lot about how we grow figs in our cold climate and short growing season, so here we share our experiences and as usual, we will add more information as we go.
+As cold climate gardeners, figs usually do not even cross our minds until someone shares on social media something about their figs. Growing figs in a cold climate is possible.
+We get asked a lot about how we grow figs, so here we share our experiences and as usual, we will add more information as we gain more experience.

 Before you order your fig tree

-Figs are warm-weather trees but can be small enough to be able to grow in a container.
+Figs are warm-weather trees but can be small enough to grow in a container.
 This ability makes it possible to grow and enjoy figs in virtually any climate.
+Some varieties seem to do better as a potted tree and in a short growing season than others.

 Things to consider before getting a fig tree are:

-- How much space will that tree need and do we have it?
-A fig tree in a cold climate needs two to three places to grow, depending on the season and conditions.
-More on this below.
+- How much space will that tree need and do we have it available?
+Depending on the season and conditions, a fig tree in a cold climate needs two to three spots to grow.
+More on this is below.

 - Can we handle a big and often heavy tree?
 Since the tree cannot be planted out in our cold climate, unless you have a greenhouse sheltered enough, you will have to move and transplant the tree regularly.